SaraMolas/SaraMolas/README.md

 ## Hi there!
 I'm Sara 🙌

+### I study internal representations in both biological and artificial neural systems: how they are formed, how they can be interpreted, and how they shape behavior.

-I’m a **Research Scientist and Data Scientist** with a PhD in Systems & Computational Neuroscience from UCL, now transitioning into **AI safety research**.
+I’m a **Research Scientist** with a PhD in Systems & Computational Neuroscience from UCL, now transitioning into **AI safety research**.
 My work sits at the intersection of neuroscience, machine learning, and complex systems: basically taking messy, complex data (rodent brain recordings or neural network activations) and turning it into insights that actually make sense.

+Research Highlights

+- PhD research: Led full-cycle experiments and computational analyses to understand spatial representation in the mouse hippocampus (“the brain’s GPS”).
-During my PhD, I independently led full-cycle research projects to investigate the internal representations of the GPS in the mouse brain.
-More recently, I completed a Mech Interp research project, mentored by Stefan Heimersheim, which resulted in a NeurIPS workshop paper and a LessWrong publication.
+- Mechanistic interpretability: Completed a research project mentored by Stefan Heimersheim (at FARAI) on computation in superposition, resulting in a NeurIPS workshop paper and LessWrong article.
+- Cross-domain representations: collaborated on a recent NeurIPS workshop paper applying Sparse Autoencoders to biological neural data, showing how interpretability tools can bridge AI and Neuroscience.

 🌱 Current focus: **AI alignment and mechanistic interpretability**.

 🤝 Collaboration: interested in projects on **Mechanistic interpretability**, or EA-aligned applied research questions.

-⚡ Hobbies: dancing, netball, and anything outdoorsy!
+⚡ Hobbies: dancing, painting, and anything outdoorsy!

 ### 💻 Tech & Tools
 - Python: PyTorch, NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn